 Field of Screams and Clown Town

-When most people think Wichita haunted house, they think of Field of Screams, celebrating its 19th year of giving visitors a good scare.
+When most people think Wichita haunted house, they think of Field of Screams, celebrating its 20th year of giving visitors a good scare.
 It has been the top haunted attraction in Kansas by The Haunt Rater.
 The creepiness starts where the “fields are sick” for this mostly outdoor haunted attraction in west Wichita.
-They also offer the Escape Shack, at 15-minute escape game that can be played on site before or after the haunted house.
 The walk takes approximately 30 minutes and is not recommended for children younger than 8.
 All tickets are sold online, and you can select a specific time slot when purchasing your tickets.
-They opened Sept.
-23 and will run through Oct.
-31 on some Thursday nights and Friday, Saturday and Sunday evenings.
+They open Sept.
+22 and run through Nov.
+4 on some Thursday nights and Friday, Saturday and Sunday evenings.
 Gates open at 7 p.m. and the frights start once the sun goes down.

 Haunted Cannery Spook House and Lunatic Asylum